-5. The land classification of the site was established by a total of 16 soil auger borings (i.e. about 1 per hectare) to a depth of 120 cm or to impenetrable stony layers.
-Subsoil conditions were assessed from four inspection pits within the 1994 survey area but outside the present site.
-The location of the pits and auger borings is shown on the accompanying Sample Point Map.
+5. The land classification of the site was established by a total of 30 soil auger borings (i.e. about 1 per hectare) to a depth of 120 cm or to impenetrable stony layers.
+Subsoil conditions were assessed from 4 inspection pits within the 1994 survey area, 3 of which lie within the present site.
+The location of the pits and the auger borings is shown on the accompanying Sample Point Map.